Subscriber Login Users Administrators

 Prenatal treatment of severe HDFN due to anti-D consists of in utero transfusions.
 Because of significant risks, transfusion is indicated only if fetal monitoring suggests significant hemolytic disease.

-1. Intrauterine Transfusion (IUT)
+Intrauterine transfusion (IUT)

-IUTs involve the intraperitoneal infusion of packed red cells.
+IUT is done when fetal monitoring indicates severe HDFN and the fetus is too premature for early delivery.
+IUT involves the intraperitoneal infusion of packed red cells.
 The success of the procedure depends on absorption of the red cells through the subdiaphragmatic lymphatic vessels of the fetus.

-2. Intravenous transfusion (IVT)
+Intravenous transfusion (IVT)